 Any writer who creates a world and female characters that are layered and complicated and honest and messy is a writer she obsessively follows.
 And right now, it's Kerry Ehrin (The Morning Show).
 There's so much about television right now that's exciting, can we do a shout out to all things Phoebe Waller-Bridge?
 One of many favorite tv show's is Mike White's Enlightened with Laura Dern (why, why, why was this cancelled?).
 It’s viscerally truthful, perfectly painful and funny or Liz Feldman's series Dead to Me and how the female protagonists express all range of emotion (for once!).
 It's a reflection of where we are going writing-wise in honoring the complexities of the human condition, and she's breaking it wide open.
 And of course Canadian favs Corner Gas, Schitt's Creek, JANN, Kim's Convenience.
 Helene doesn’t have a favorite movie, but she’d say the tone she loves most and writes most similarly to is Nicole Holofcener's Friends with Money.
 She creates these beautifully authentic, flawed women going through things.

 Helene’s strong in world-building, a story engine and she's often used to punch up dialogue or brainstorm fresh and unique ways for characters to move about in their world.
 She’s a stealth researcher and brings depth to characters and plot lines.
 Once an idea or concept is in her head it comes out lightning fast and she’s great under pressure.
-Her tone tends towards a lighter acerbic comedy, but lends itself well to dramatic scenes and she typically writes drama with a lighter bent.
-Or comedy with a darker storyline.
+Her tone tends towards acerbic humour that lends itself well to dramatic scenes and she typically writes drama with a lighter bent, or comedy with a darker storyline.